LTUC/amman-dotnet-401d2/Curriculum/Class10/Resources/STACKSQUEUES.md

 ### Constructors in your classes
-You should include a constructor in both your `Stack` and `Queue` class to gaurantee that you have at least one node starting out.
+You should include a constructor in both your `Stack` and `Queue` class to guarantee that you have at least one node starting out.
 Don't forget to assign the proper properties to the correct locations in both the stack and the queue.